p-roman/GarminConnectUploader/README.md

 GarminConnectUploader
 =====================

 Uploads .tcx, .fit, and .gpx files (which have already been extracted from your Garmin device) to the Garmin Connect site.
+GarminConnectUploader supports the following upload methods:
+* Upload one file and set activity name
+* Upload multiple files (file names specified as arguments)
+* Upload all activity files in a directory (specified as an argument)
+* Upload all activity files in a directory (specified in config file)

 This is a slightly modified version of David Lotton's uploader, which can be found here: http://sourceforge.net/projects/gcpuploader/